 Learning Japanese?
-The internet is your best friend.
+The internet can be your best friend.

 Thanks to the internet, it’s easier than ever to learn whatever you want!

-With that in mind, here’s our roundup of the absolute best websites for learning Japanese.
+With that in mind, here’s my roundup of the absolute best websites for learning Japanese.

-Oh, and don’t forget to check out our resources page too.
+Oh, and don’t forget to check out my resources page too.
+It has loads of extra websites, apps and tools that didn’t fit onto this list.

 Here we go:

 Reading is probably the easiest skill to practise online.
-Here are a few great websites to give you some extra reading practise in Japanese:
+Here are a few great websites to give you some extra reading practice in Japanese:

 Traditional Japanese Children’s Stories